How to Check if Your Nintendo Switch is Moddable

 Nintendo’s Take on Mods and Copyright Content

-Nintendo is rather strict about what its users can do on its consoles and games.
-Modding your Switch device will void any warranty and make Nintendo refuse to service your device without any charges.
+Nintendo is strict about what its users can do on its consoles and games.
+Modding your Switch device will void any warranty and make Nintendo refuse to service it without any charges.
 You may also get banned from online use when using the console.
 You may even receive a lawsuit.

-Nintendo has a history of being persistent about copyright infringement and intellectual property, more than anyone else.
-No matter how old the game is, they go after everyone who unlawfully distributes or offers games through mods, hacks, or ROMS.
-They’ve also sued people for selling old consoles and even old games.
+Nintendo has a history of being more persistent about copyright infringement and intellectual property than anyone else in the gaming industry.
+No matter how old the game is, they go after everyone who unlawfully distributes or offers hacked consoles, plus games through mods, hacks, or ROMS.
+They’ve also sued people for selling old modded consoles.
 This statement isn’t biased; it’s just the truth.

 There is also a slight chance that any modifications to the Switch OS will brick your device.
-Nintendo refuses to service any Switch that has been modded or shows any attempts of such, which essentially means that your only solution is to buy a new console.
+Nintendo refuses to service any Switch that has been modded or shows any attempts of such action, which means that your only solution is to buy a new console.

 Be sure to think it over before deciding to mod your Nintendo Switch because, more often than not, there’s no going back.
 If you think that the risks are worth taking, then read on.